Nirupama Rajendra: Personal life

-Abhinava Dance company
+Abhinava Dance Company

-“Abhinavas” was established in 1994 with an objective to make traditional Indian dance forms approachable to audiences in India and around the world.
-The Dance Company blossomed under the passionate influence of the dancing couple Nirupama and Rajendra.
+Abhinava Dance Company was established in 1994 with the objective to make traditional Indian dance forms approachable to audiences in India and around the world.
+The dance company blossomed under the passionate influence of Nirupama and Rajendra.
 The dance company has choreographed various dance recitals that embody both God and Nature.

-Deeply ingrained in tradition, the duo has brought a unique presentation style, a fusion of ethnic and contemporary dance and music genres like Jazz, Spanish, Afro, and World Music.
+Deeply rooted in tradition, the duo has developed a distinctive presentation style, a fusion of ethnic and contemporary dance and music genres like Jazz, Spanish, Afro, and World Music.
 The style of merging contemporary with traditional art was inspired by Kumudini Lakhia.
 Abhinava Dance Company has revitalized classical dance, keeping in mind the originality of the art form.
-While incorporating new techniques and styles, the main challenge lies in retaining the actual essence of the story.
+While incorporating new techniques and styles, the dance company endeavors to retain the actual essence of the story.

 Performances

 Nirupama, throughout her career, has choreographed and performed for various events.
-The company also hosts an annual festival called Madanothsava, which a celebration of life and the season of Spring.
+The company also hosts an annual festival called Madanothsava, which is a celebration of life and the season of spring.
 Some notable performances are: